IBM/cloud-pak/repo/case/ibm-ucdr-case/README.md

 If you are in an air-gapped environment, you must be able to connect a host to the internet and mirror registry for connected mirroring or mirror images to file system which can be brought to a restricted environment for disconnected mirroring.
 For information on the latest supported operating systems, see [ibm-pak plugin install documentation](https://github.com/IBM/ibm-pak-plugin#overview).

-The following table explains the software requirements for mirroring the UrbanCode Deploy relay images:
+The following table explains the software requirements for mirroring the DevOps Deploy relay images:

 |Software|Purpose|
 |---|---|